AmbeekSharma/BoomBikes/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
+- Multiple linear regression is performed on the dataset.
-- What is the business probem that your project is trying to solve?
+- The project is done as part of coursework in the Machine Learning module.
+- We are trying to find the number of rentals issued from the company based on numerous independent values such as temperature, weather, humidity, holiday, etc.
-- What is the dataset that is being used?
+- The Boombikes bike rental dataset is being used.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+Check the pdf for details

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- pandas
+- seaborn
+- matplotlib
+- statsmodels
+- sci-kit learn
+- numpy

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->